luxunxiansheng/DeepDino/README.md

 To understand those reinforcement learning, I know openAI' Gym  has provided a cool platform to test algorithms ,but I prefer one that is more customizable, easier to control,and more fun to work with.
 Finally,I decided to build one.
-I found the game from the blog post "Build an AI to play Dino Run https://blog.paperspace.com/dino-run/" and re-work on it.
+I found the game from the blog post [Build an AI to play Dino Run](https://blog.paperspace.com/dino-run/) and re-work on it.
 My plan is to setup a simple framework for people to easily try various RL algorithms.
 It may be a long jounery, but we have been on the way.

 # Programming Philosophy